San Benedetto fuori della

 torture of partisans captured by the fascists.
 Much damage to the church during

-Following the building of the new lily-shaped Sollicciano prison in the
+Following the building of the new lily-shaped Solliciano prison in the

 mid-1980s the Murate has been jazzily restored and transformed into housing

-units, shops, and restaurants, with pedestrian spaces and a piazza named
+units, shops, studios, and restaurants, with pedestrian spaces and a piazza named

 after the chapel of Santa Maria della Neve.
 The plans were drawn up by

-Renzo Piano in 1998 and the complex opened in 2011, although some parts remain
+Renzo Piano in 1998 and the complex opened in 2011.
+It's now called the

-An image of the nursing Madonna was said to have cured a nun's
+An image of the nursing Virgin was said to have cured a nun's

 illiteracy when she prayed before it.
 The convent also possessed a